jhenin/qwrap/README.md

 ## Limitations

-Compared with PBCTools it's a less flexible tool, mostly built to answer my own needs (e.g. orthorhombic cells only, the center of the cell is (0,0,0)...).
-But in my hands, it is 10 to 30 times faster.
+Compared with PBCTools, qwrap is a less flexible tool (orthorhombic cells only, center of the cell fixed at (0,0,0)...), but it is many times faster.

 Please let me know if it is useful, and if you improve it, share it back!